 If you’re concerned about the amount of space our gates consume when open, we have developed a tool for you to use so you can calculate this yourself.
 All you need is the width dimension of the opening to find out.

 Please note that estimated measurements of which are provided by this calculator are based on your provided width dimension.
 The results often change during manufacturing.
 This can depend on the individual gate, and variences in openings and fixings.
-PHR do not hold any responsibilty for the results of the calculations and are not liable for your actions in due course.
+PHR do not hold any responsibilty for the results of the calculations.

 All of our gates are manufactured by hand, with the assistance of purpose built machinery and tooling to provide precision and consistency.
 The process is not automated because our materials are mostly calculated for each individual job.
 A visual example of this is displayed in our latticework.
 The size of our lattice is dependant on the height of the gate, and therefore makes it necessary for us to calculate each gate individually when manufacturing.
 This maximises efficient spacing.